Planning-Inspectorate/appeal-planning-decision/docs/best-practice.md

 Write integration tests for all API endpoints

-They are not needed in forms-web-app or packages that are not run such as business-rules/common
+Integration tests are not needed in forms-web-app or packages that are not run such as business-rules/common

 Snapshot tests can be run for forms-web-app, if doing this ensure to use as little mocking as possible e.g. only mock calls to external services such as apis.